 Once the plan is received by our underpinning team, we prepare the property for foundation repair.
 Preparation may involve removing fences, doors and concrete.
 Once prepped, the holes where the pins will be placed are cleaned out and inspected by the council.
 After inspection, concrete is placed into the holes while leaving enough room for jacking.
 Once the concrete is cured, which takes three to four days, our team returns to the site and jacks the building to its original level.
 The concrete is then placed into the pin holes and our team ensure no gaps exist.

-As well as underpinning services, our team performs house restumping in Melbourne.
-To get in touch with restumping contractors call us today.
+As well as underpinning services, our team performs house restumping and reblocking in Melbourne.
+To get in touch with restumping contractors, call us today to discuss costs and your preferred time for us to visit.

 As foundation damage is often a slow process, it can be difficult to spot on your property.
 Once you see signs of damage, it is important to contact experienced underpinning or restumping contractors.
 So what causes the problems in the first place and what should you look for?